Northwest Territories: Demography

-1.Yukon was ceded from the Northwest Territories in 1898.

-2.Alberta and Saskatchewan were created mostly from parts of the Northwest Territories in 1905.

-3.Nunavut was separated from the Northwest Territories in 1999.

 Language

 French was made an official language in 1877 by the then-territorial government.
 After a lengthy and bitter debate resulting from a speech from the throne in 1888 by Lieutenant Governor Joseph Royal, the members of the time voted on more than one occasion to nullify this and make English the only language used in the assembly.
 After some conflict with the Confederation Government in Ottawa, and a decisive vote on January 19, 1892, the assembly members voted for an English-only territory.

 Currently, the Northwest Territories' Official Languages Act recognizes the following eleven official languages: